International Relations and Conflict Resolution

 A specific course description and learning outcome for each of the courses will be available after the 1st of May at www.kurser.ku.dk

 As a student at the MSc in Political Science you can choose to write your Master’s thesis (30 ECTS) within the field of your chosen core subject.
-This gives you the right to add the following to your title:

 Why should I take the core subject in International Relations and Conflict Resolution?